akrolsmir/buni/README.md

 - Fast: Minimize latency, fast feedback loops rule the world
 - Simple: Use clear primitives that are easy to understand, for humans and LLMs
+- Open: Everything is visible, scrapeable, forkable, interoperable, exportable
 - Debuggable: When something goes wrong, make it easy to see
-- Open: Everything is visible, scrapeable, interoperable, forkable
+- Interop: Leverage existing best-in-class tools (React, bun), libraries (npm), workflows (git, Cursor)

 ## TODO